twopiaresquared/Particle-Simulation/README.md

 If you are having issues and need help, submit your code anyway as described in the next section and send an email.

-## Submit

-Once you have the test running successfully with all tests passing, submit your assignment.